Fresh Gordon began his career as a deejay.

 His last known activity was some production duty on Father MC’s first album Father’s Day in 1990 on Uptown records alongside Puff Daddy.

-Check out “Gordy’s Groove”
+Check out a remix of “Gordy’s Groove”

 Additional Information provided by Ed Roberts, Kieran M., JP Morgan (his manager)